monmohan/dsjslib/README.md

-This is a collection of data structures and utilities, implemented in JavaScript.
-Its written and tested using Node.js but the dependencies are mostly peripheral (e.g util for logging and assert module for testing).
-So the code can be used in Browser as well with minor changes.
+'expiresAfterWrite':60
+})

+//Create a cache of maximum size 100, entries set to expire after 60 seconds post write,
+//and a caller provided automatic loader function to load the value in Cache if not present.
+//myloader function should take an argument  (key) and return the value to be stored for the key.
+//undefined and null values can't be stored and an error will be raised

-Cache [LRU Cache with stats]
+var cache=new Cache(Cache [LRU Cache with stats]
 ------------------------------
 [Reference: Google Guava https://code.google.com/p/guava-libraries/]